Kaunas: Sports

-Kaunas has also a large number of public and private basic and secondary schools, as well as kindergartens and nurseries.
-Kaunas also has numerous libraries.
-The most important is the Kaunas County Public Library.
-It was established as the Central Library of Lithuania in 1919.
-A part of its collection was transferred to Martynas Mažvydas National Library of Lithuania in 1963.
-Now the Kaunas County Public Library holds more than 2.2 million volumes in its collection and functions as a depository library of the International Bank for Reconstruction and Development.
+During 10–14 January 2024, Kaunas hosted the 2024 European Figure Skating Championships in the Žalgiris Arena.

 Annual events

 Kaunas is best known for the Kaunas Jazz Festival, International Operetta Festival, Photo Art Festival "Kaunas photo" or Pažaislis Music Festival, which usually run from early June until late August each year.
-The open-air concerts of the historical 49-bell Carillon of Kaunas are held on weekends.
+The open-air concerts of the historical 49-bell Kaunas Carillon are held on weekends.
 Probably the longest established festival is the International Modern Dance Festival, which first ran in 1989.